MIT-DB-Class/go-db-2024/lab1.md

 The output above indicates that all of the tests failed; this is because the code we have given you doesn't yet work.
-As you complete parts of the lab, you will work towards passing additional unit tests, which are located in files named like `*_test.go`.
+As you complete parts of the lab, you will work towards passing additional unit tests, which are located in files named like `*_test.go` under `godb/`.

 ### 1.2.
 Working with an IDE